 Another terrible injury that could occur is a head or neck injury.
-If they get their head stuck between the mattress and the rail, they could break their neck trying to get out.
+If a loved one gets their head stuck between the mattress and the rail, they could break their neck trying to get out.
 They could also suffocate if their head is stuck for too long.
 Since the gap is so small, there might not be much air flowing to your loved one.
 If they are stuck for an extended period of time, it could be dangerous.
 This is a serious thing to watch out for if your loved one is using bedrails while in the nursing home.

-Bedrails can also get manufactured incorrectly.
+Bedrails can also be manufactured incorrectly.
 These errors could hurt your loved one if they need to use a bedrail.
-It is a requirement for all bedrails to go through safety checks before getting sold.
+It is a requirement for all bedrails to go through safety checks before being sold.
 If these checks are rushed, an error in the manufacturing can get overlooked.
 This means a faulty bedrail could get sent out anyway.

 Staff and Bedrails

 Nursing home staff members should check every bedrail that they receive.
 This should happen before allowing a loved one to use it.
 Staff members should check bedrails before and after installation.
 If they overlook an error with the rail, your loved one can be injured because of a preventable mistake.
 If this happens, the nursing home may be held liable.

 The use of bedrails can be helpful but also dangerous.
 Many think that bedrails are there to help your loved one.
 But, they often forget the harm that can come if the rails are not used correctly.
 There should never be an error with something that is so simple.
 The use of a bedrail should not cause an injury; instead, it should prevent an injury to your loved one.
 Make sure that staff members have properly checked and installed bedrails.
 Also make sure that someone is available to assist your parent at night if there is a problem.
 This can prevent any injuries caused by bedrails.